VSI Archive Backup System for OpenVMS Installation Guide

 2. Intended Audience

 This document is intended for storage administrators who are experienced OpenVMS system managers.
-This document should be used in conjunction with the Introduction to VSI OpenVMS System Manager's Manual.
+This document should be used in conjunction with the VSI OpenVMS System Manager's Manual, Volume 1: Essentials.

 3. VSI Encourages Your Comments